Your wellbeing and support during coronavirus

 Changes to our services

-During the pandemic, we were not able to run most of our face-to-face and group services.
-As national restrictions are eased over the coming weeks and months, we are looking at how we begin to reopen these services.
-This will only be when and where it is safe to do so – in line with national guidance and any local restrictions.
+During the worst of the pandemic, we were not able to run most of our face-to-face and group services.
+Following the lifting of national restrictions, we are looking at how we begin to reopen these services.
+This will be when and where it is safe to do so – in line with national guidance and any local restrictions.

 Find support near you

-Check our dementia directory for details of what services we are able to run in your area.
+Check our dementia directory for details of what we are able to run in your area.

 2. Looking after your general health